sailing-yacht-research-foundation/raw-data-server/README.md

     - bucketName (required): Bucket name which has americas cup 2021 race jsons
   - Trigger the saving and normalization of Americas Cup 2021 Data.

+- `/api/v1/americas-cup-2016`

+  - Method: POST
+  - Body (application/json):
+    - bucketName (required): bucket name in s3 where the raw data will be downloaded
+    - fileName (required): file name of the zip file to be downloaded and extracted.
+The folder structure inside the zip file needs to have a specific folder structure as seen in ./src/test-files/americasCup2016

 ## Development Deployment
 - This service was deployed to AWS development environment using terraform